tylerpriest/Teaser/README.md

-# Terragon Project
+# ADHDNSW.org

-A production-ready Next.js application with modular architecture, comprehensive testing, and automated CI/CD.
+A comprehensive SEO-optimized platform for the ADHD community in New South Wales, featuring a searchable directory of professionals and expert resources.

 ## Quick Start